terrapower/armi/doc/requirements/srsd.rst

       :id: REQ_SETTINGS_UNAMBIGUOUS_TYPE
       :status: implemented, needs more tests

-   Settings shall exist exclusively as a well-defined datatype, as chosen by the setting definition.
+   Settings shall exist exclusively as a well-defined data type, as chosen by the setting definition.

    TODO: This may be tested by unit tests attempting to subvert the contained data type.